-- Grasp stirrup and sit on stability ball facing with side
+- Grasp stirrup and sit on stability ball with side facing

-stirrup with both hands with arms extending straight upward.
+both hands with arms extending straight upward.

-- Allow resistance from cable to turn torso downward toward
+- Allow resistance from cable to turn torso downward, toward

 to torso throughout movement.
 Pull stirrup in an arch over shoulders

 by rotating torso to opposite direction of pulley until cable

 makes contact with shoulder.
 Return to original position in opposite